Rendaw/continuations/readme.md

 Compile time instrumentation is simpler since it has fewer moving parts and you can troubleshoot any assembly issues before distribution.

 Runtime instrumentation is more flexible - it can deal with code hotswaps and non-Maven build environments (like IDE incremental compilation), but you need to pass the agent as a JVM argument whenever you execute the code.

+When distributing libraries, compile-time instrument your classes before packaging.

 ## Compile time instrumentation